cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 \newpage

 ## Thresholding with contrast adjustment
-Let us first have a look at the effects of thresholding using brightness/contrast adjustments.
+[//]: #(Ex2.19 formerly 2.20)
+Here we try to manually threshold by converting an 8bit image into a binary image.

-1. Open the image cell-colony.tif Open the brightness/contrast adjustment window.
+1. Open the image cell-colony.tif.
+Open the brightness/contrast adjustment window.
 Observe the slope of the line that shows the change in (displayed) intensity between the minimum and maximum pixel values in the histogram.